-When you’re on the cusp of starting a new business, pursuing a passion project, or testing a concept, you may not think much about designing a logo.
+When you’re on the cusp of starting a new business, pursuing a passion project, or testing a concept, you may not think about designing a logo.

-And that makes sense considering all the other things you have to figure out, including what to call your new business, how it’ll operate, when you’ll find the time to do it, and so on.
+Which makes sense considering all the other things you have to figure out, including what to call your new business, how it’ll operate, and when you’ll find the time to do it.

 As you inch closer to launching, the need for a logo will likely pop up, especially if you’re designing a website or business cards.
 Even still, you might be thinking, can I put it off a little longer?

 Here’s the thing: putting a visual on what you’re doing brings your idea to life and communicates it in a way that words can’t.

 Need more convincing?
-Here are 7 reasons why a logo is important for early-stage businesses.
+Let’s dive deeper into the 7 reasons why a logo is important for a business of any size.

 1. It gives your company an identity.

 As famed designer Paul Rand writes, “a logo doesn’t sell (directly), it identifies.”